U.S. Route 169: Missouri

 US 169 exits I-70 shortly after both roads enter Missouri via the Lewis and Clark Viaduct.
 It crosses the Missouri River by the Buck O'Neil Bridge and serves Kansas City Downtown Airport.
 Northbound, US 169 becomes a freeway at 5th Street south of the Missouri River, however southbound it ceases being a freeway north of the airport.
 An at-grade private driveway exists just south of the intersection with Route 9 as well as for airport access.
-At the northern end of the city an intersection is being reconstructed at NE 108th Street with completion in November 2013.
-Once this is completed it will be a freeway through I-435.
+At the northern end of the city, an intersection was reconstructed at NE 108th Street in November 2013.
+US 169 is a freeway through I-435.
 This segment is also known as Arrowhead Trafficway, although this road neither passes nor approaches Arrowhead Stadium.

 US 169 is a four-lane rural expressway until it reaches Smithville, where it reverts to a two-lane rural highway.
 In St. Joseph, it forms most of the Belt Highway, a major commercial strip on the eastern edge of town, paralleling just inside I-29.
 US 169 angles northeastward out of St. Joseph, passing through many rural communities before exiting Missouri north of Grant City.

 US 169 intersects I-29 three times in Missouri: once in Gladstone, and twice in St. Joseph.

 Iowa

 US 169 enters Iowa just south of Redding.
 It intersects I-80 near De Soto.
 US 169 becomes an expressway at US 20, south of Fort Dodge.
 At Iowa Highway 7 on the northwest side of Fort Dodge it reverts to a two-lane highway again.
-This is changing, however, as a two-phase, $11 million project began in the spring of 2010 to widen the route to four lanes from Fort Dodge to Humboldt.
 US 169 passes through Humboldt and Algona before it leaves Iowa north of Lakota.